 left-hand page showing the Proctor Greek type and a diagram

-Archimedes joins the short list of books ever printed in Proctor's Greek type.
-We last used it in 1993 for Lancelot Andrewes, Preces Privatae, now out of print.
+Archimedes joins the short list of books ever printed in Proctor's Greek type (which includes Lancelot Andrewes, Preces Privatae, above).

 Elementale quadrilingue: a philological type-specimen (Zürich 1654) reproduced with a commentary by John Huehnergard, Geoffrey Roper, Alan D. Crown and the editor J. F. Coakley; 13 pp., in black and purple.
 Paper: Zerkall mould-made.
 Cased, 33 x 23 cm.
 2005.

 In 1654 the Zürich printer J. J. Bodmer published a broadside entitled Elementale quadrilingue, supposedly a guide to reading Samaritan, Arabic, Hebrew, and Syriac, by the famous Johann Heinrich Hottinger; but really, not so much a work of philology as a specimen of types newly made by the punchcutter Balthasar Köblin who was then working for him.
 This type-specimen survives in a perhaps unique copy in Houghton Library, unrecorded until lately.
 Our edition includes a same-size facsimile, with commentary devoted to Hottinger and to the three new types (Arabic, Syriac, and Samaritan).
 The commentary is hand-set in Monotype Walbaum and various founders' types in the relevant languages from the Jericho Press collection.

 Robert Furber, Popular English historical rhymer.
 8 pp. Cased.
 2006.